 The assessment components in this course are competency based.
 This means that students need to demonstrate that they have gained and can apply the specific knowledge and skills of each unit of competency.
 Competency assessment is graded as "not yet competent" or "competent".
-In some cases other descriptive words may be used leading up to "competent".
-A course mark is not allocated.
+In some cases, other descriptive words may be used leading up to "competent".
+This means a course mark is not allocated.

-School Name: BWSC Woy Woy Student Competency Assessment Schedule
+Student Competency Assessment Schedule 2023